ftyers/calma/sharedtaskdata/README.md

 ### Baseline Results for Development Data

-These are basline results for track 1 on the Asturian and Crimean Tatar development data
+These are baseline results for track 1 on the Asturian and Crimean Tatar development data

 ```